yurenju/rag-note-relation/docs/implementation-plan.md

    - Complete unit tests

 **Acceptance Criteria**:
-- Execute automated tests to verify all functionalities
+- Execute automated tests to verify all functionalities ✅
-- Verify document chunking accuracy using test data
+- Verify document chunking accuracy using test data ✅
-- Confirm proper Chinese text processing
+- Confirm proper Chinese text processing ✅

+**Implementation Status (Phase 1 Complete)**:
+1. Project Base Setup:
+   - ✅ TypeScript project initialized with proper configuration
+   - ✅ Directory structure established (`/src`, `/tests/data`)
+   - ✅ Basic CLI framework implemented using Commander.js
+   - ✅ Basic error handling implemented in both CLI and core functions

+2. Document Processing:
+   - ✅ Implemented `DocumentProcessor` class with recursive file reading
+   - ✅ Integrated LangChain's `RecursiveCharacterTextSplitter` for document chunking
+   - ✅ Configured proper separators for Chinese text (。！？)
+   - ✅ Created comprehensive test suite with mixed language test data

+**Next Steps (Phase 2)**:
+The next phase will focus on vectorization and database integration.
+The implementation will continue in a new chat session, building upon the current codebase.
+Key components to carry forward:

+1. The `DocumentProcessor` class will be extended to include vectorization functionality
+2. The chunked documents from Phase 1 will serve as input for the vectorization process
+3. The CLI framework is ready for adding new commands for database operations

+Please refer to Phase 2 section of this document for the next implementation steps.

 ### Phase 2: Vectorization and Database Integration
 **Objective**: Implement document vectorization and data storage functionality